izzyzs/WebSiteAdminFinalProject/SUBMISSION.md

 -   home.html

-add_task has a form with 2 fields (for title and description) and a submit button add_task has a form with 3 fields (for the 2 from add_task and a checkbox for completed) and a submit button home displays all the tasks and give the user an option to edit or delete every Task
+add_task has a form with 2 fields (for title and description) and a submit button

+edit_task has a form with 3 fields (for the 2 from add_task and a checkbox for completed) and a submit button

+home displays all the tasks and give the user an option to edit or delete every Task

 ## **Database Design**